'ALWAYS START WITH WHY'

 I have four clear goals for our new 'When I Grow Up...' history curriculum:

 * ensure our study of history builds chronologically as much as possible;

 * ensure we meet our intention of embedding our unique local history within every year of the curriculum;

 * ensure we can compare and contrast ancient civilisations through well placed and planned studies of Egypt and Greece;

 * ensure that the key aspects of the history curriculum demonstrate progression.

-I have been spending Spring Term 2020 working with the senior leaders on each of these four goals alongside ensuring our history curriculum implements our core vision at every opportunity.
-We have the curriculum overview in place, the progression document is complete, now the staff are building that first term ready for April implemention.
+I have been spending the first part of 2020 working with senior leaders on each of these four goals alongside ensuring our history curriculum implements our core vision at every opportunity.
+We have the curriculum overview in place, the progression document is complete so now the staff are building their long term planning ready for full implementation.

-Knowledge, relevant vocabulary, talking with confidence about topics and making the planned outcomes appealing and attractive are vital on our journey for our children - so that history is taught in a way which answers our children's amazing questions but isn't delivered in a way which builds barriers to this.
+I would lastly like to share with you all our 'Let's Talk at Mayfield' philosophy.
+Talking about our current history topics in class, before we commence any writing, using carefully planned vocabulary and presenting learning beyond just the written formats are all features I am currently looking for in my colleagues work.
+Knowledge, relevant vocabulary, talking with confidence about our themes and making the planned outcomes appealing and attractive are vital on our journey - so that history is taught in a way which answers our children's amazing questions but isn't delivered in a way which builds obstacles to children's interest by being dry or simply paper based.
 It is a work in progress but our history curriculum will deliver on our subject aims and our 'valuing every achievement' vision.